yuansfer/yuansfer-mobile-sdk-android/README.md

     }
 }
 ````
-* Add the following dependencies to the app’s build.gradle file.
-Payment is necessary.
-Other payment methods are optional.
-If you want to use Braintree’s Drop-in toolkit with UI functionality, add the following private server authentication.
+* Add the following dependencies to the build.gradle file of your application.
+Payment is required, while other payment methods are optional.
+If you want to use the Drop-in tool package with UI functionality, you need to add the following private service authentication.
 ````
 dependencies {
         ...